Pythagorous-Studios/logger/README.md

 # ptgstu-logger

+NOTICE: This project actually works (to my knowledge) and is more or less feature complete.
+This might very well be a first for me! :D

 A custom, dependency free, logging solution developed for use in Pythagorous Studio Software and wherever the standard library is unavailable.

 Here's a demo of a standard client side implementation of logger